PabloMP2P/ClassyC/README.md

    - Classes implement interfaces.
 When a class declares that it uses an interface, it must also declare and define all the members (data, events, and methods) of that interface, or inherit them from a parent class.
    - Overridden methods must exactly match the signatures (return type, number of parameters, and parameter types) of the original method to ensure proper behavior.
    - Declarations should not redeclare any members already present in base classes (name collision will occur), except for Override methods.
-   - All classes must inherit from another class, or the OBJECT class, so all objects inherit the OBJECT class members (a destructor and a mutex).
+   - All classes must inherit from another class, or the OBJECT class, so all objects inherit the OBJECT class members (a destructor).
    Syntax:
    - `Base(base_class_name)` - To declare the base class (use `OBJECT` if it has no base class).
    - `Interface(interface_name)` - To declare an interface.